-Here, we have the picks for the top 10 best microphone stands for singing drummers.
+Here, we have the picks for the top 10 best drum mic stands for singing drummers.

-These mic stands were evaluated for various features that drummers look for in their mic stands, including budget pricing, durability, and compactness.
-Microphone stands are not a one-size-fits-all type of equipment.
+These microphone stands were evaluated for various features that drummers look for in their mic stands, including budget pricing, durability, and compactness.
+Microphone stand is not a one-size-fits-all type of equipment.

 Picking out the correct one depends on your needs—for example, do you normally play on tiny stages, or do you have lots of room to work with?

 Perhaps you have a limited budget, and will be fine working with a slightly less durable stand that still puts in the work.

 Each of these stands should be evaluated on an individual basis depending on your own and your band’s needs.

 This microphone stand from Musician’s Gear is definitely a workhorse.
 It delivers above-average strength in connections between the boom and the stand itself, and will not slide out of position during rowdy live shows.

 When the stand is positioned by your hi-hats or ride cymbal(s), there should be no need to extend it the full amount for it to be in a comfortable singing position.